stevecassidy/comp249-2019-store-starter/README.md

        print(product['name'], product['description']
 ```

-There is noting for you to complete in this module.
+There is nothing for you to complete in this module, you will make use of these functions
+in the code in `main.py`.

 session.py
 ----------